 If you are eligible for an extended lease, the first thing you need to do is contact a specialist solicitor to deal with all the legal documentation in extending your lease.

-You will normally then need to appoint someone to value the lease extension – normally a chartered surveyor.
+- You will normally then need to appoint someone to value the premium you need tom pay your freeholder – normally carried out by a chartered surveyor.
 Again it’s important to appoint someone who specialises in extending leases.
 Our team regularly work alongside experienced specialist surveyors up and down the country and can help you choose the right valuer.

 Your solicitor will then serve an Initial Notice on your landlord offering a price to extend your lease.
 Your landlord then has a minimum of two months to respond.
 Commonly, however, at this stage negotiations take place between your solicitor, surveyor and your landlord in an attempt to agree a price acceptable to everyone.
 However the law around extending leasehold property is complex, and there are a number of strict time limits – so it’s important that your solicitor fully understands this specialist area of law.